karlskewes/spinnaker-pac/README.md

 potentially undesirable.
 For example, targeting a different AWS account or Kubernetes cluster.

-Goals:
+## Goals

-- Language - custom DSL that is user focused - `artifacts`, `environments`, ordering
+- Language - user focused DSL - `artifacts`, `environments`, ordering
-- Consistency - user can deploy any supported application with the same pipeline format
+- Consistency - deploy any application with the same pipeline building blocks
 - Programmatic - no manual clicking through UI
 - Lightweight - easy for user to onboard new app with minimal jsonnet

 ## The deploy pipeline

-The file [deploy.jsonnet](./deploy.jsonnet) provides all key functionality in this repository.
+The [deploy.jsonnet](./deploy.jsonnet) pipeline is the special sauce and also where the complexity lies.

+It provides a golden path that is easy to onboard to whilst supporting ad-hoc pipeline extensions to cope with the messy reality of codifying business processes.

-It supports generating a single Spinnaker pipeline per Spinnaker application.
+The [example](./example/) structure generates a single Spinnaker pipeline per Spinnaker application.

 I believe that a single pipeline deploying through any and all environments to production is preferable.